Alexis80/PayItForward/README.md

 ## Suggested Systems

-This application has been tested using Chrome, Firefox, and Edge webrowsers on a Windows 10 computer.
+This application has been tested using Chrome, Firefox, and Edge web browsers on a Windows 10 computer.
 It is suggested, however, that Chrome or Firefox be used since Edge sometimes throws errors with common syntax.
 This application should be used on a laptop or desktop since it is not designed for a mobile phone screen.
 And the operating system should be recent.

 ## Known Limitations/Bugs